Truth Social: Russian finance

+The federal probe into investors of DWAC, according to The Washington Post, discovered that a wealthy investor in the company was allegedly connected to attempts to allegedly move assets from Russia, Ukraine, and China into the Caribbean, and other intermediaries such as Hong Kong, United Kingdom, and Belize.
+According to a government transcript, an informant referenced the process as "the full Singapore with a double dip, as we call it, with having the U.K. thrown in there, just to give it that added cleanliness and polishing off."

 Reactions

 The New York Times described Truth Social as an addition to the field of already-existing alt-tech platforms.
 BBC journalist James Clayton stated the platform could be a more successful version of other alt-tech social media platforms like Parler and Gab and is an attempt by Trump to gain his "megaphone" back.
 Gettr CEO Jason Miller, a former Trump advisor, praised Truth Social and said the platform will cause Facebook and Twitter to "lose even more market share".
 Gab said in a statement it supports Truth Social and users of Gab can follow Trump on his reserved Gab account.

 Among critical reactions, Chris Cillizza of CNN wrote that the platform was doomed to fail.
 Noah Berlatsky, writing for The Independent, described it as a "potential threat to democracy".
 The Forward raised concerns of antisemitism becoming prominent on the platform, noting similar platforms have become known for hosting antisemitic content, such as Parler, Gab, and Telegram.
 Rolling Stone observed that while Truth Social promises to be an open and free platform, Truth Social's terms of service include a clause stating users cannot disparage the service.
 The New York Times expressed skepticism about whether Truth Social would be able to compete effectively against rival services.